-The relationship between HIPAA and HITECH started in 2009 when the American Recovery and Reinvestment Act.
+The difference between HIPAA and HITECH started in 2009 when the American Recovery and Reinvestment Act.
 Title XIII of the American Recovery and Reinvestment Act – the Health Information Technology for Economic and Clinical Health Act (HITECH) – designated funds for the establishment of a nationwide network of electronic health records and heralded the start of the Meaningful Use program.

 As the Meaningful Use program encouraged healthcare providers to adopt technology in the provision of healthcare, HITECH had to incorporate the HIPAA Privacy and Security Rules.
 Subtitle D of HITECH consequently addresses worries in relation to the electronic storage and transmission of medical records and brings in measures for the effective enforcement of HIPAA.